 - 2006 First-Team All-SEC

-Originally from Gonzales, Louisiana, Dorsey starred at East Ascension High School before committing to the Tigers under Nick Saban.
+Originally from his hometown of Gonzales, Louisiana, Dorsey starred at East Ascension High School before committing to the Tigers under Nick Saban.
 He was rated a five-star prospect and the No. 30 overall player in the country in 2004.

-One national championship, four terrific seasons for LSU football and 16 years later, Glenn Dorsey is a member of the College Football Hall of Fame.
+One national championship, four terrific seasons for LSU football and 16 years later, the All-America player is a member of the College Football Hall of Fame.